Utah Demand Management Pilot Program (DMPP)

 2. Conducting an irrigation system conversion project (such as sprinkler to subsurface drip irrigation) with a minimum of 40 acres;*

-3. Conducting a storage forbearance / lease change of water shares project, with a minimum of 40 acre-feet of water shares enrolled.
+3. Conducting a storage forbearance project, with a minimum of 40 acre-feet of water shares enrolled.*

 For applications to be considered, a change application on relevant water rights must have been filed and accepted for review with Utah Division of Water Rights by the application deadline.
 For pilot projects to receive final selection and be implemented, the change application must be approved by March 1, 2026.
 Change applications will be used to distribute and account for conserved water to help test “demand management,” which requires distribution, or shepherding, of conserved water to a destination reservoir.
 The Authority will also be testing Provisional Accounting of conserved water delivered to a destination reservoir.